zahidaz/AutoSpecker/README.md

 ## Introduction

-SpeckApp is a helper application for the [SPECK Project](https://spritz.math.unipd.it/projects/speck/) developed by the SPRITZ Research Group.
+AutoSpecker is a helper application for the [SPECK Project](https://spritz.math.unipd.it/projects/speck/) developed by the SPRITZ Research Group.
 It assists users in manually validating documents stored in a MongoDB database.
 Below are some key resources related to the SPECK Project:

 - [SPECK Project Website](https://spritz.math.unipd.it/projects/speck/)
 - [SPECK GitHub Repository](https://github.com/SPRITZ-Research-Group/SPECK)

 ## Prerequisites

-Before using SpeckApp, ensure you have the following prerequisites:
+Before using AutoSpecker, ensure you have the following prerequisites:

 - Python 3
 - The following Python packages, which can be installed using `pip`: